-'Game Of Thrones' Behind-The-Scenes Arya Footage Will Make Your Day
+'Game Of Thrones' Just Released Behind-The-Scenes Arya Footage You Need To See

 HBO may be out of new Game of Thrones episodes for the next 18 months or more, but that doesn't mean they're not finding new and creative ways to keep the interest up during the offseason.
 When the show concluded on Aug.
 28, the channel announced "The Game Revealed," a "behind the scenes" series that goes episode by episode through the season, available via HBO Go and HBO Now.
 This week they've reached episode 4, "The Spoilers of War," and it's a must watch for the Game of Thrones behind-the-scenes Arya footage.

 Ironically, Episode 4 was the shortest episode of the season, clocking in at under 50 minutes, partly because of the way the major battle that concluded the episode ended: with Jaime and Bronn falling into the water, having narrowly missed being flambed by Drogon.
 Did they live?
 Did they die?
 Rather than answer, the show went to cliffhanger to make us all wait until next week.

 But though one might think a behind the scenes look at this episode would be a must watch for fans of battles staged for the camera (and that part certainly is interesting), the real reason to watch this is the *other* major plot point that happened that week: Arya's return to Winterfell, her reunion with Sansa and Bran, and her one on one fight with Brienne of Tarth.

 HBO has put up a teaser to entice you to tune in.
 Check it out: